nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Find person

+**MSS**

+1. User requests to find person by specifying his name
+2. AddressBook shows a list of matches
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. System files should not take up more than 10MB of system space.

 ## Appendix D : Glossary